fdietze/website/content/posts/2021-08-29-improving-the-hacker-news-ranking-algorithm.md

----
++++
-title: Improving the Hacker News Ranking Algorithm
+title = "Improving the Hacker News Ranking Algorithm" description = "In our opinion, the goal of Hacker News (HN) is to find the highest quality submissions (according to its community) and show them on the front-page.
+While the current ranking algorithm seems to meet this requirement at first glance, we identified two inherent flaws." date = 2021-08-29 path = "2021/08/29/improving-the-hacker-news-ranking-algorithm.html"

-excerpt: In our opinion, the goal of Hacker News (HN) is to find the highest quality submissions (according to its community) and show them on the front-page.
-While the current ranking algorithm seems to meet this requirement at first glance, we identified two inherent flaws.
+[extra]
-author: [Felix Dietze, Johannes Nakayama]
+authors = ["Felix Dietze", "Johannes Nakayama"]
----
++++

 *Update: [Comments on Hacker News](https://news.ycombinator.com/item?id=28391659)*